chrthomsen/pygrametl/docs/examples/parallel.rst

     producer()

     # The simplest way to extract rows from a flow is just to iterate over it,
-    # however additional functions to extract the results as a list is available
+    # however additional functions to get the results as a list are available
     for row in flow:
         productDimension.insert(row)
     endsplits()
     conn.commit()

-A flow is used in the above example to combine multiple functions, each contributing to the transformation on rows from the input csv file.
-Combining the functions into a flow, creates a new process for each function in order to increase throughput, while bundling data transfers to decrease the number of times data needs to be moved from one process to the next.
-Calling the flow is done in the function :func:`producer`, which runs in a separate process using a splitpoint so the main process can insert rows into the database.
-It is done just like a normal function call with the row as argument, as both functions in the flow has an interface accepting one argument, the row.
+A flow is used in the above example to combine multiple functions, each transforming the rows from product.csv.
+By creating a flow with these functions, a process is created for each to increase the ETL flows throughput.
+The overhead of transferring data between the functions is reduced through batching.
+Rows are provided to the flow in function :func:`producer`, which runs in a separate process using a splitpoint so the main process can load the transformed rows into the database by iterating over the flow.